chris-zano/lamp-stack-cdk/README.md

  - updates the packages
  - installs docker and adds it to the ubuntu user group
  - pulls a docker-image from docker hub
+ - and runs the container mapping port 80:80 with a restart policy

 ## CDK Stack Details